-Did you know that half (50%) of all accidental house fires in 2010/2011 were caused by faulty or misused electrical equipment?
+Did you know that a third of all accidental house fires are caused by faulty or misused electrical equipment?

 A few simple checks and precautions can make all the difference to the safety of your home.

-Unplug appliances when not in use, unless they are designed to be left on, like your fridge or freezer
+- Unplug appliances and electrical equipment when not in use, unless they are designed to be left on, like your fridge or freezer

 - Regularly check for worn or frayed wires – always ensure cables are secured properly to the plug before plugging in anything